giacomocavalieri/squirrel/CONTRIBUTING.md

 - Locally you'll need a little bit of setup:
   - There must be a user called `squirrel_test`
   - It must be able to read and write to a database called `squirrel_test`
-  - It will use the empty password to connect at localhost's port 5432
+  - It will use the empty password to connect at `localhost`'s port `5432`

 ## Writing tests